Not So Different / Comic Books

 Oyuki: By sheerest f**king coincidence, this humble genin has often heard a remarkably f**king similar sentiment voiced before battle...by Kaburagi-san's own f**king father, interestingly enough.

-Deconstructed in this strip◊ from Quino.
-For those who don't understand Spanish, it's about how a rich and a third world country woman comment on their food restrictions: While they both claim that they only eat cereals, the rich woman does so to keep her weight, while the poor woman does it because its the only thing left to eat, and they both complain of that their children eat a lot of "trash" like junk food in the rich woman's case and worms, infected water and rotten food in the third world woman's case.
+- Deconstructed in this strip◊.
+For those who don't understand Spanish, it's about how a rich and a third world country woman comment on their food restrictions: While they both claim that they only eat cereals, the rich woman does so to keep her weight, while the poor woman does it because it's the only thing left to eat, and they both complain that their children eat a lot of "trash", like junk food in the rich woman's case and worms, infected water and rotten food in the third world woman's case.

 Marvel Universe Reed Richards: So we'll begin here.
 With you and me.
 With a new focus for your ongoing and never-ending education.
 Our curriculum will start at survival and end at the edge of an eternal tomorrow.
 The rules are simple.
 I teach one class and it's pass or fail.
 Welcome to the Future Foundation.